mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 Use the Copernicus Marine toolbox binaries
 ***********************************************

-In the `release page <https://github.com/mercator-ocean/copernicus-marine-toolbox/releases>`_ you can access the binaries of the latest releases:
+In the `release page <https://github.com/mercator-ocean/copernicus-marine-toolbox/releases>`_ you can access the binaries of the latest releases.

 To download directly the latest stable releases: